GannettDigital/chef-slug-deployment/README.md

 its own root to protect the system from application faults and exploits.

-Nginx will also allow us to efficiently serve static content when that feature is implemented.

 ## What is a slug?

 A slug is a `.tgz` file that contains the root directory of your